EC528-Fall-2025/XFault-ITBench/README.md

   ssh:
     public_key_path: "" # Public SSH key to be placed on the cluster nodes allowing for the nodes to be SSHed into; must be set if clusters are to be created.
 ```
-A guide to creating SSH keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+_Note: A guide to creating SSH keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)._

-3. Set up AWS credentials by running the following command.
+Set up AWS credentials by running the following command.
 Enter the AWS access key ID and security access key when requested.
 ```bash
 aws configure
 ```

-###### 1. Create the Cluster
-Create a new Kubernetes cluster using EC2 resources.
+###### 1. Create a new Kubernetes cluster using EC2 resources.
 Skip this step if you already have a cluster running.

 The cluster configuration is defined in `group_vars/development/kops_cluster.yaml`.